feusen/hugo-website/content/papers/paper1/index.md

 (Paper work in progress)

-This paper is in early stages of development; aiming to have a working abstract and workshop presentation slide deck available this quarter (fall 2025).
+This paper is in early stages of development; aiming to have a working abstract and workshop presentation slide deck available at the end of this quarter (fall 2025).

 ##### Abstract

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Housing discrimination can have intense impacts on short-term, long-term, and even intergenerational outcomes in health, education, labor, and crime contributing to racial inequality.
+This early-stage work seeks to explore how individuals' financial attributes, such as credit score, may "compensate" for demographic-based discrimination in facilitating access to rental housing using UC's Consumer Credit Panel and housing discrimination data generated from the field experiment conducted by Christensen et al. (2021).

 ---